Analysis | As Trump refuses to say he’ll accept election results, Republicans press to make voting harder

 Republicans protested, with the GOP state House speaker and the majority leader of the state Senate arguing through their attorney that the event violated state law.
 “The threat that this procedure poses to ballot integrity is manifestly obvious,” the letter to the city clerk said.
 Republicans have said they might seek to have such ballots invalidated.

 Last week, the Supreme Court sided with Republicans in South Carolina and said that mail-in ballots have to be signed by a witness, a requirement that in a time of a pandemic is more burdensome than normal.
-The requirement was not in place during the state’s primary due to considerations related to the coronavirus and an appellate court had agreed that it need not be in place for the general election.
+The requirement was not in place during the state’s primary due to considerations related to the coronavirus, and an appellate court had agreed that it need not be in place for the general election.
 The high court made one exception to its decision reinstituting the witness requirement, saying that ballots already cast without a witness’s signature would be valid.

 The president has called the process of voting by mail “rigged” and rife with fraud.
 He has called for his supporters to form an army of poll watchers on Election Day to scrutinize the balloting and counting in what could become clear intimidation as citizens come to cast their votes.
 He also has said that Republicans will not be able to win elections if what he calls Democratic proposals to make voting easier are widely adopted.

-Meanwhile, Benjamin Ginsberg, a Republican lawyer who dealt with election laws for decades, recently wrote this in a recent Washington Post opinion article: “The president’s words make his and the Republican Party’s rhetoric look less like sincere concern — and more like transactional hypocrisy designed to provide an electoral advantage.
+Meanwhile, Benjamin Ginsberg, a Republican lawyer who dealt with election laws for decades, wrote this in a recent Washington Post op-ed: “The president’s words make his and the Republican Party’s rhetoric look less like sincere concern — and more like transactional hypocrisy designed to provide an electoral advantage.
 And they come as Republicans trying to make their cases in courts must deal with the basic truth that four decades of dedicated investigation have produced only isolated incidents of election fraud.”